tcd93/MSSQL-execution-plan/README.md

     </figure>
 </div>

-Since the _index seek_ generate an ordered result set, optimizer tries to make use of an _merge join_ plan, but data from `Fact` table's _clustered index scan_ are not yet ordered, the engine must do it implicitly in the _ordered repartition streams_ operator, thus giving very high cost compared to the _hash join_ one
+Since the _index seek_ from the Merge plan generate an ordered result set, optimizer tries to make use of _merge join_, but data from `Fact` table's _clustered index scan_ are not yet ordered, the engine must do it implicitly in the _ordered repartition streams_ operator, thus giving very high cost compared to the _hash join_ one

 <blockquote style="font-size:85%">
     We can keep track of these symptoms by monitoring the CXPACKET & SLEEP_TASK wait types (for SQL Server 2008)
 </blockquote>

-**Where the fun begins**
+**Merge isn't always good**

 In normal circumstances, both queries' performance is very similar (around 5s for 200k records)